makethingshappy/IoTflow/node-red-contrib-iotextra/README.md

 | [Analog IoTextra](https://makethingshappy.io/collections/analog-iotextra) | Differential ADC channels (voltage/current) |
 | [Combo IoTextra](https://makethingshappy.io/collections/combo-iotextra) | Digital and analog I/O on one module |

-You will also need an IoTbase, a compatible microcontroller or IoTsmart module, and MQTT broker access on your network.
+You will also need an IoTbase with compatible SoM or IoTsmart module, and MQTT broker access on your network.

 ## Installation